OSK Holdings: Regional Presence

-In April 2008, Bank Negara approved OSK’s plan to set up a commercial bank in Cambodia to undertake commercial banking activities.
-OSK Indochina Bank Ltd had on October 10, 2008 commenced commercial banking operations in Phnom Penh.
-The bank offers the full range of retail and commercial banking products and services as well as foreign exchange and capital market expertise.
+In April 2008, Bank Negara approved OSK's plan to set up a commercial bank in Cambodia to undertake commercial banking activities.
+OSK Indochina Bank Ltd had, on October 10, 2008, commenced commercial banking operations in Phnom Penh.
+The bank offered the full range of retail and commercial banking products and services as well as foreign exchange and capital market expertise.
+In the same month, OSK bought a 51% stake in Indonesian stockbroking company PT Nusadana Capital Indonesia (PTNCI) for RM69.8 million, expanding its investment banking services to the country.

+However, after RHB Bank acquired OSK Indochina Bank in 2013, OSK sold all of its Cambodian assets to RHB.
+RHB also acquired PT RHB OSK Securities Indonesia, formerly PT Nusadana Capital Indonesia, from OSK in November 2012.